MatteoFranchini01/prova_esame_SO_biblioteca/README.md

 ## License

-This project is licensed under the MIT [license.txt].
+This project is licensed under the MIT.

 ---